 The Bottom Line

 You can set up all types of shipping rules and rates using WooCommerce’s built-in shipping features.
 It all starts with setting up your WooCommerce shipping zones, adding methods, and creating rates.
-You can ship everything under free shipping if you prefer.
-Flat rate shipping lets you create an array of shipping fees based on per order, per item, percentages, options, and plenty more.
-Or, you can add actual rates to orders using WooCommerce Services’ built-in USPS integration or via third-party shipping solutions like ShipperHQ.
+You can ship everything under free shipping or add actual rates to orders using WooCommerce Services’ built-in USPS integration or via third-party shipping solutions.